php-dev-br/laravel-doc-pt-br/redis.md

 <a name="pipelining-commands"></a>
 ### Pipelining Commands

-Pipelining should be used when you need to send many commands to the server.
+Pipelining should be used when you need to send many commands to the server in one operation.
 The `pipeline` method accepts one argument: a `Closure` that receives a Redis instance.
-You may issue all of your commands to this Redis instance and they will all be streamed to the server thus providing better performance:
+You may issue all of your commands to this Redis instance and they will all be executed within a single operation:

     Redis::pipeline(function ($pipe) {
         for ($i = 0; $i < 1000; $i++) {